Our Dedication To Exceeding Quality Compliance & Standards

 GEO’s immigration facilities adhere to strict contractual requirements set by ICE, and the agency employs several full-time, on-site contract monitors who have a physical presence at each of GEO’s facilities.
 Additionally, GEO’s facilities provide office space for ICE personnel, immigration attorneys, immigration court judges, non-governmental organizations, and other constituent groups who have unfettered access to each facility.

 All of GEO’s residential facilities under direct contract with ICE are audited and inspected by the agency on a routine and unannounced basis.
 GEO’s facilities are also independently accredited by the American Correctional Association, which is widely recognized as the foremost independent corrections and detention accreditation agency in the United States.

-GEO’s residential facilities under direct contract achieved an average score in excess of 99% during the most recent accreditation audits conducted by the American Correctional Association, which reviews more than 450 independent standards, with five facilities achieving a perfect score of 100%.
+GEO’s residential facilities under direct contract achieved an average score in excess of 99% during the most recent accreditation audits conducted by the American Correctional Association, which reviews more than 529 independent standards, with three facilities achieving a perfect score of 100%.
 To the right is a list of GEO’s residential facilities under direct contract with ICE and their respective ACA accreditation scores.

 Prison Rape Elimination Act

 Congress enacted the Prison Rape Elimination Act of 2003 to address the problem of sexual abuse of persons in the custody of U.S. agencies.
 PREA calls for federal, state, and local systems to have a zero-tolerance policy regarding sexual abuse or sexual harassment (as defined by PREA) in prisons, jails, police lock-ups, and other confinement facilities.